mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 OAuth 2.0 defines a framework in which clients request access tokens from authorization servers and present them to resource servers.
 In deployments where multiple protected resources or resource servers (APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource(s) for which the token is intended to be used, which an authorization server can use to restrict the issued access token's audience.

-However, {{RFC8707}} does not require the authorization server to return any confirmation of the resource(s) to which the access token applies (audience).
+While OAuth 2.0 Resource Indicators {{RFC8707}} define how clients request access tokens for specific resources, that specification does not define any mechanism for an authorization server to confirm, in the token response, which resource or resources were ultimately accepted.
+As a result, clients have no interoperable way to validate the effective resource scope of an issued access token, particularly in cases where a subset of requested resources is accepted or where authorization servers apply dynamic policy.

 When an authorization request includes one or more `resource` parameters, the authorization server can exhibit a range of behaviors depending on its capabilities and policy configuration.

 An authorization server MAY: